- Program Areas

 Dr. Charles Werth | University of Texas at Austin

-The objectives of this project are to quantify the biotic and abiotic attenuation mechanisms that impact the fate of trichloroethylene (TCE) within and at the boundaries of LPZs comprised of clays and silts, and to incorporate these processes into a computationally efficient model that can be used to directly address key questions regarding natural attenuation time scales and cleanup at TCE-impacted sites.
-The team hypothesizes that a suite of naturally occurring biotic and abiotic mechanisms may serve to significantly attenuate diffusive flux of TCE and TCE degradation products from LPZs over long time periods, resulting in decreased impacts (both magnitude and timeframe) of back-diffusion on groundwater quality.
-These mechanisms may occur within the LPZ itself, or at the LPZ-HPZ interface.
-The team also hypothesizes that biogeochemical conditions (e.g., reducing, aerobic, Fe minerals, organic carbon) will impact these naturally occurring mechanisms.
+The overall goal of this research was to quantify the biotic and abiotic attenuation mechanisms that impact the fate and transport of trichloroethene (TCE) within and at the boundaries of LPZs comprised of clays and silts, and to incorporate these processes into a computationally efficient model that can be used to directly address key questions regarding natural attenuation time scales and cleanup at TCE-impacted sites.

-The results will provide a more clear understanding and quantification of reaction mechanisms that contribute to natural attenuation in LPZs, and the corresponding effects of biogeochemical parameters, i.e., grain/pore size, microbial population, mineralogy, redox potential, and mass transfer limitations.
-For example, a clear understanding of the role of oxidation versus reductive transformation processes for TCE degradation is lacking, which will impact TCE fate and potentially any cleanup technology selected for partial or full-site remediation.
-The project will develop a computationally efficient and accessible model that will allow scientists and engineers to interpret controlling mechanisms at field sites, and provide recommendations for what data is needed to parameterize the model, determine the controlling mechanisms, and predict plume longevity under different site management scenarios.
-These outcomes will help improve management of chlorinated solvent plumes and refine tools for selecting how and where remediation resources should be allocated, and provide for improved justification of monitored natural attenuation (MNA) due to better insight into the naturally occurring degradation mechanisms present in LPZs.
-(Anticipated Project Completion - 2019)
+These results provide a more clear understanding and quantification of reaction mechanisms that contribute to natural attenuation in LPZs, and the corresponding effects of biogeochemical parameters such as grain/pore size, microbial population, mineralogy, redox potential, and mass transfer limitations.
+This information helps to improve management of chlorinated solvent plumes and refine tools for selecting how and where remediation resources should be allocated, and provide for improved justification of monitored natural attenuation (MNA) due to better insight into the naturally occurring degradation mechanisms present in LPZs.